xor68/Smart-Contract1/README.md

 ```````````````````````

 ## getPrice.sol
-How to get the price of Ethereum (ETH) on the Ethereum network
+How to get the price of Ethereum (ETH) on the Ethereum network.

 ### Step 1
 Drop faucet: <a href="https://docs.chain.link/docs/link-token-contracts/#goerli">docs.chain.link#goerli</a> -